 If you want to get into reviewing books NetGalley and Edelweiss are excellent places to begin.

-BookBub Is a free service helping “millions of readers discover great deals on acclaimed ebooks while providing publishers and authors with a way to drive sales and find new fans.
+BookBub is a free service helping “millions of readers discover great deals on acclaimed ebooks while providing publishers and authors with a way to drive sales and find new fans.
 Members receive a personalized daily email alerting them to the best free and deeply discounted titles matching their interests as selected by our editorial team.”
+From the main page, scroll all the way to the bottom and you’ll find links for free ebooks and free Kindle books.

 Free Books Blog – Lists mostly free Kindle books.